+Erected
-Erected The word "erected" shall include the words "built", "constructed", "reconstructed",

-"altered", "enlarged" and "moved".
+The word "erected" shall include the words "built", "constructed", "reconstructed", "altered", "enlarged" and "moved".

+Family

-Family Any number of individuals living and cooking together in a single housekeeping unit.
+Any number of individuals living and cooking together in a single housekeeping unit.

+Family Apartment

-Family Apartment An accessory apartment or principal unit utilized by grandparents, parents, children, grandchildren, brothers or sisters or their spouses and children or the property owner or spouse.
+A self-contained housing unit consisting of one or more rooms with separate kitchen and bathroom facilities to be incorporated within an existing single family dwelling, or as an addition to same, to be utilized by grandparents, parents, children, grandchildren, brothers or sisters or their spouses and children or the property owner or spouse.
+Family Apartments shall not be considered Two-Family Dwellings.

+Farm

-Farm Premises containing at least five acres used for gain in raising of agricultural products, livestock, poultry, and/or dairy products.
+Premises containing at least five acres used for gain in raising of agricultural products, livestock, poultry, and/or dairy products.
 'Farm' includes necessary farm structures and the storage of equipment used, but excludes public stables, and animal kennels or hospitals.